dfds/dojo/workshops/git-github-deep-dive/katas/2/kata/README.md

 * [Visual Studio Code](https://code.visualstudio.com/download)

 ## Exercise
-In our second exercise we will focus on substituting Gits default diff/merge tooling for [Visual Studio Code](https://code.visualstudio.com/download) in order to provide a GUI-based editor experience for conflict resolution.
+In our second exercise we will focus on substituting Gits default diff & merge tooling for [Visual Studio Code](https://code.visualstudio.com/download) in order to provide a GUI-based editor experience for conflict resolution.

 ### 1. Create your kata directory
 First we setup a directory for our exercise files.
 It's pretty straight forward: